senceralp01/Product-Repository--TypeScript-App-/README.md

 # Product-Repository--TypeScript-App-

-This is a TypeScript Example.
+This is a Typescript application studied on, in order to understand Typescript basics.